Tag Archives: solar finance

 Solar Thermal Power

 The most common type of solar thermal power plant uses a system called concentrated solar power (CSP).
-CSP uses mirrors or lenses to concentrate a large area of sunlight onto a small receiver.
+CSP uses mirrors or lenses to concentrate a large area of sunlight to electricityonto a small receiver.
 The concentrated light heats up the receiver, which contains a heat-transfer fluid that can reach very high temperatures.
 The superheated fluid then flows through a heat exchanger where it produces steam to spin a turbine and generate electricity.

 CSP plants allow for thermal energy storage by heating up a storage medium during times of sunlight.
 The hot storage medium can then continue to produce steam after sunset.
 This gives CSP an advantage over PV in that it can provide electricity on demand, day and night.
 With sufficient thermal storage, CSP plants can operate similar to traditional power plants while still harnessing the clean power of the sun.